Mi-Dora/Human-Robot-Interaction/Overall framwork/README.md

 $ chmod +x Object_detect_sim.py
 ````
 * Step three: catkin_make and source it
 * Step four: Run them respectively in four new shell.
-Notice that the **main_sim.py must be ran in the end**
+Notice that the **main_sim.py must be run in the end**